varunrao/aws-blog-emr-ranger/v1/README.md

-# Implementing Authorization and Auditing on Amazon EMR Using Apache Ranger
+# Authorization and Auditing on Amazon EMR Using Apache Ranger - V1
-The code in this directory accompanies the AWS Big Data Blog on Implementing Authorization and Auditing on Amazon EMR Using Apache Ranger
+The repo contains code tied to [AWS Big Data Blog](https://aws.amazon.com/blogs/big-data/implementing-authorization-and-auditing-using-apache-ranger-on-amazon-emr/) on Implementing Authorization and Auditing on Amazon EMR Using Apache Ranger

 This is V1 of the blog post with the following basic setup.